teppos/MMM-SL/README.md

 ```
 ### Events

-This module listens for 2 events:
+This module listens for 3 events:
 * **UPDATE_SL** (default value, see config to change this if necessary). <br/> When this event is received the module will make a new call and refresh its values.
 * **DECREMENT_SL** When this event is received it will count down the existing values (not clock values, i.e. when it has an exact time like 12:15). <br/> This will **not** make a new API call.
+* **USER_PRESENCE** When this event is received (eg. from [MMM-PIR-Sensor](https://github.com/paviro/MMM-PIR-Sensor) module) it will update departure times.

+Now I mainly use the PIR-sensor to send events when I'm in front of the screen/mirror which will then update the departure times automatically.

-I use another MagicMirror module [MMM-ModuleScheduler](https://github.com/ianperrin/MMM-ModuleScheduler) to send the DECREMENT_SL event every minute.
+Earlier I used another MagicMirror module [MMM-ModuleScheduler](https://github.com/ianperrin/MMM-ModuleScheduler) to send the DECREMENT_SL event every minute.
 You can also send the UPDATE_SL event according to a schedule but The important thing is to remember to not update the values too often cause then it's a high risk that you will exceed your allowed limit on calls / month.

 For example send only the update event during the morning when you know you are about to travel to work.